tuckdruck/Gitwork/README.md

 });
 ```

-The session slice of state contains a user object or is null.
-It also includes an array (initially empty) of login errors.
+The session slice of state contains a key of "user", which points to null or an object with user information.
+The session slice of state also includes an array (initially empty) of login errors.